 Addgene does not recommend repeated freeze thaw of antibodies and suggests preparing single-use aliquots before storing at -20 °C.

 Each antibody catalog item is tested for shipping stability by incubating at 37 °C for 2 weeks, freezing at -80 °C, thawing on ice, and then testing for loss of potency against a non-treated control in one of its recommended assays.
+If an antibody has passed stability testing, it may ship at room temperature.
+However, Addgene determines ideal shipping conditions for each order based on the total items in the order, ensuring each item ships safely and most economically.
+Actual shipping conditions will be shown in your cart.

 Need Some Help?